 Yes, Temple Balls are powerful — they typically contain 50% THC on up.
 For the casual smoker, they can put you out pretty quickly.
 That’s why it’s important to just try a little at first and see how it affects you.
 Usually a smoker will pinch of a piece, or cut a little piece off, and break it up into a glass bowl or sprinkle it onto ground buds to elevate the smoke.
 These can be added to a joint as well.
 The high isn’t harsh, but it can be powerful.
 Of course, in Holland Temple Balls are sliced like fudge, sold, and sprinkled into joints in coffee shops.

-If you’re thinking of making these at home, give yourself plenty of time and have ample amounts of buds on hand (no pun intended) to get a decent-sized ball going.
+If you’re thinking of making temple ball hash at home, give yourself plenty of time and have ample amounts of buds on hand (no pun intended) to get a decent-sized ball going.
 It’s a bit of a meditative process, rolling buds around and getting sticky brown goop on your hands, scraping that off and doing that over and over — but it’s worth it.
 Not only do Temple Balls look interesting, they’re a great way to keep concentrated plant matter around in a form that you can add to a bowl or joint to boost its potency.
 Enjoy this millennia-old method of making a plant concentrate right in your own home!